Point of View

 Those From Away

-Designers, Academics, Development Cosultants and Thinkers all help connect Fogo Island to the World
+Designers, academics, development consultants, and thinkers all help connect Fogo Island to the global design world.

 Maker's Mark

-Maker’s marks are traditionally unobtrusively placed on products as a mark of authenticity and pride.
-Often taking the form of a monogram, as abbreviated form that provides useful means of simplifying a long makers name into a symbol that is reproducible at a small scale.
+Maker’s marks are traditionally placed unobtrusively on products as a mark of authenticity and pride.
+It often takes the form of a monogram, simplifying a long maker’s name into a symbol that can be reproduced at a small scale.

-When considering the initials of Fogo Island Workshops — FIW — we were reminded of the International Load Line.
-This universal symbol, familiar to Fogo Islanders, indicates the depth for safely loading cargo on boats.
-Fogo Island Workshops' role is to hold on to traditions through modern expressions in objects and reach out into the world and share our unique culture.
-You can only do that by loading a boat.
+When consider the initials of Fogo Island Workshops – F.I.W. – we were reminded of the International Load Line.
+This universal symbol, familiar to anyone who has built their life on the sea, indicates the depth for safely loading cargo on boat.
+The role of Fogo Island Workshops is the hold onto traditions through modern expressions in object and reach out into the world and share our culture.

 Search our site